geerlingguy/kubernetes-101/episode-10/README.md

 Outline:

-  - Cluster overview with Lens
+  - Cluster visibility with Lens
-  - Cluster metrics monitoring with Prometheus and Grafana
+  - Metrics monitoring with Prometheus and Grafana
-  - Log monitoring with Elasticsearch, Fluentd, and Kibana